MrDabrudda/TBYPFWX/README.md

 # TBYPFWX
 Take Back Your Privacy From Windows 10

-Windows 10 DISA STIG Setting for Windows 10 V1R13 STIG from 27 April 2018
+Windows 10 DISA STIG Setting for Windows 10 V1R14 STIG from 20 JULY 2018

 ***Backup your computer!!!
 Use a backup software such as Acronis, Norton Ghost or I highly recommend Clonezilla.
 Also take a Restore Point snapshot using System Restore.
 I assume you know exactly what you are doing and I am not responsible for your computer getting borked up.
 Use at your own risk.***